Rimac Nevera: Features and specifications

 While also advertising a maximum range of 402 miles on the NEDC test cycle, and 490 km on the WLTP driving cycle, the car is also claimed to be able to complete two consecutive laps of the Nürburgring with a negligible drop in performance.
 Rimac claims the car was designed to be very durable and could be driven hard.
 In addition to this, the car has sensors needed for SAE Level 4 of autonomous driving (for when an upgrade has been developed enable them) with full advanced driver-assistance system (ADAS).
 If connected to a fast charger, it can be recharged to 80% in less than 30 minutes.
 The car features an entirely new design and does away with the conventional doors, now incorporating butterfly doors instead.
 It also has a fire extinguisher in the back held in by a leather strap embossed with the words "In case of hill climb, extinguish fire", a reference to The Grand Tour host Richard Hammond who crashed a Concept One during a hill climb, causing it to catch on fire; Hammond survived the crash with a broken leg.

+Nevera R

+Rimac unveiled the Nevera R in 17 August 2024 as a track-focused and more powerful variation of the Nevera.
+Each of the four electric motors were significantly improved to produce a total output of 2107 PS and 2360 Nm.
+The R was also lighter than the base model, weighing in approximately at 4993 lb.
+This meant that it accelerates from 0–60 mph in 1.74 s (1.66 s in other tests), 0–62 mph in 1.88 s and 0–186.5 mph in 7.89 s, and reaches a top speed of 267 mph.
+The Nevera R features a new fixed rear wing, larger diffuser and a redesigned front bumper, increasing downforce by 15% and aero efficiency by 10%.
+It is also equipped with Michelin Cup 2 tyres, improved torque vectoring and a more negative camber, reducing understeer by 10% and increasing lateral grip.

+Records

+On 10 July 2025, Rimac set 24 world records with the Nevera R at the Automotive Testing Papenburg track in Germany, notably reaching 0–400–0 km/h in 25.79 s, beating the previous world record set by the Koenigsegg Jesko Absolut in 02 July 2024, with the time of 27.93 s.